 I have many people tell me how they struggle with the desire to drink water during the day.
 It can be a challenge when we’re busy chasing kids, or on the road or in a shop or office working.
 Having enough water during the day is a keystone to having good health.
 Why does something that can be so easy, seem so daunting.
 Some people worry it will make them go to the toilet more, which it does, this doesn’t have to be a bad thing though.
 When I first woke up to the fact that I needed to drink more water in the day.
-I wasn’t aware of being particularly thirsty, though I discovered this was a sign of my body having adapted to be chronically dehydrated, not a sign that my body wouldn’t love being more hydrated to allow it to run more efficiently.
+I wasn’t aware of being thirsty.
+I discovered this was a sign my body had adapted to be chronically dehydrated.
+Not a sign that my body wouldn’t love being more hydrated.
 I started by drinking more herbal teas during the day, whilst ensuring I always had a bottle of water with me wherever I would go, in the car most importantly.

 Don’t be afraid to leave the crowd.